 Springfield Community Gardens announces its second grant in a week.

-Newsmakers in the areas of banking, education, health care, municipal and nonprofit.
+Newsmakers in the areas of education, health care, insurance, law, marketing and nonprofit.

 Classes will begin next semester in the university’s 67,000-square-foot building.

 The U.S. senator is MSU's Bronze Bear recipient, and the Hamra Enterprises businessperson receives the Key to the City.

 A diverse trio of projects are finalists for the Springfield Contractors Association’s Design Team of the Year award.

 The Nov.
 8 passage of Amendment 3, for which supporters asked Missouri voters to approve recreational weed, is likely to open the floodgates for both increased sales and workforces within the burgeoning marijuana industry, officials say.